colinhemphill/nextjs-resume/README.md

 If you really want to go deep on customization, you have full control of the Tailwind configuration in the root folder `tailwind.config.ts` file.

-We use [Vercel Image Generation](https://beta.nextjs.org/docs/optimizing/image-generation) to generate dynamic Open Graph (Facebook/Twitter) share images and app icons.
+We use [Next.js Image Generation](https://nextjs.org/docs/app/api-reference/functions/image-response) to generate dynamic Open Graph (Facebook/Twitter) share images and app icons.
 You can edit the layout, styles, and text of OG Image using Tailwind classes in `src/app/api/og/route.tsx` and the icon in `src/app/icon.tsx`.

 This dynamic share image will use your custom `accentColor` setting, as well as data from the CMS.